Jesus prayed before His passion that we all might be one, and when we visit one another in prison, we take one step closer to that divine dream.

 Until we can return to recording the stories, we will distribute postage-paid cards for inmates to fill out with their child’s name, address, age and reading preferences.
 Volunteers will use this information to select books and mail them to the children, with a message from mom or dad.

-We offer evening prayer occasional Communion services in a women’s unit or the men’s psych unit in San Francisco on Tuesday evenings.
+When it is safe again, we will resume offering evening prayer services.
 As a ministry of presence, we do not preach, proselytize or judge.
-We just pray, sing and lead a conversational style of Bible study and reflection, and everyone’s voice is given room to be heard.
+We simply pray, sing and lead a conversational style of Bible study and reflection, and everyone’s voice is given room to be heard.

 Wondering whether this for you?

-- Consider your gifts.
-Small group facilitating, strong communication skills and compassionate listening are central to this work.
+• Consider your gifts.
+Strong communication skills and compassionate listening are central to this work.

 • Survey your life.
 Is this a sustainable and life-giving addition at this time?